zacmks/Hackintosh-Aero-15X/README.md

 # Hackintosh-Aero-15X
 Hackintosh for Gigabyte Aero 15X V8
-Tested and working on macOS High Sierra and Mojave
+Tested and working on macOS High Sierra, Mojave and Catalina

 Please see the following for more details: